openstack/charm-barbican/README.md

 # Barbican Source Charm

+THIS CHARM IS FOR EXPERIMENTAL USE AT PRESENT.

 This repository is for the reactive, layered, [Barbican](https://wiki.openstack.org/wiki/Barbican) _source_ charm.
 From the [wiki](https://wiki.openstack.org/wiki/Barbican) 'Barbican is a REST API